 Next to his degrees in Computer Science, he also holds a degree in Life Sciences from the Open University (UK), and is a Fellow of the Higher Education Academy.

-Dr Inden is a member of the Computational Intelligence and Applications Group (CIA).
+Dr Inden is a member of the Computational Intelligence and Applications (CIA) and Computational Neuroscience and Cognitive Robotics (CNCR) research groups.
 His research is focused on using evolutionary algorithms to train artificial neural networks, in particular:

 - Evolution of locomotion and navigation strategies for autonomous agents